Breword/tmux/FAQ.md

 Outside, it must match your terminal: particularly, use "rxvt" for rxvt and derivatives.
 ~~~~

-### How is tmux different from GNU screen?

-tmux and GNU screen have many similarities and similar goals but now many
-differences.
-Most things that can be achieved in one can be achieved in the
-other, however.

 ### What is TERM and what does it do?

 The environment variable TERM tells applications the name of a terminal